 Adapting to change has its challenges.
 Whether it’s getting to grips with new processes, handling additional growth, or keeping staff positive.
-But have you reflected on what you’re actually getting?
+But have you reflected on what results those changes can bring?

 As you’ve taken the necessary steps to digitalise your business, it’s safe to say you’ve seen a lot of change.

-Our 5 points are structured as a statement and question combo, to get you thinking.
-In addition, we've prepared an 18 Point Checklist to help you take things even further!
-Altogether, it's designed to get your mental gears whirring, so be sure to have a good think about the points raised in the post, then download the checklist to dive deeper at the end!
+Our 5 points are structured as a statement-and-question and we've also prepared an 18 Point Checklist to help you take things even further!
+Altogether, this feature is designed to get your mental gears whirring, so be sure to have a good think about the points raised here, then download the checklist to dive deeper!

 We don't recommend that you rush the process.
 Instead, take the time to ensure your decisions are well thought out and that you're happy with your targets.